John Wesley: Advocacy of Arminianism

 Whitefield, Howell Harris (leader of the Welsh Methodist revival), John Cennick, and others, became the founders of Calvinistic Methodism.
 Whitefield and Wesley, however, were soon back on friendly terms, and their friendship remained unbroken although they travelled different paths.
 When someone asked Whitefield if he thought he would see Wesley in heaven, Whitefield replied, "I fear not, for he will be so near the eternal throne and we at such a distance, we shall hardly get sight of him."

 In 1770, the controversy broke out anew with violence and bitterness, as people's view of God related to their views of men and their possibilities.
 Augustus Toplady, Daniel Rowland, Sir Richard Hill and others were engaged on one side, while Wesley and Fletcher stood on the other.
 Toplady was editor of The Gospel Magazine, which had articles covering the controversy.

 In 1778, Wesley began the publication of The Arminian Magazine, not, he said, to convince Calvinists, but to preserve Methodists.
 He wanted to teach the truth that "God willeth all men to be saved."
 A "lasting peace" could be secured in no other way.

-Some have suggested that later in life Wesley may have embraced the doctrine of universal salvation, although this is disputed.
-The claim is supported by a letter Wesley wrote in 1787 in which he endorsed as "one of the most sensible tracts I have ever read" a work by Charles Bonnet in which the author's conclusion was, "There will therefore be a perpetual advance of all the individuals of humanity towards greater perfection or greater happiness."
+Some have suggested that later in life, Wesley may have embraced the doctrine of universal salvation.
+This claim is supported by a letter Wesley wrote in 1787, in which he endorsed a work by Charles Bonnet that concluded in favour of universalism.
+However, this interpretation is disputed.

 Support for abolitionism

 Later in his ministry, Wesley was a keen abolitionist, speaking out and writing against the slave trade.
-Wesley denounced slavery as "the sum of all villainies," and detailed its abuses.
+Wesley denounced slavery as "the sum of all villainies" and detailed its abuses.
 He addressed the slave trade in a polemical tract, titled Thoughts Upon Slavery, in 1774.
 He wrote, "Liberty is the right of every human creature, as soon as he breathes the vital air; and no human law can deprive him of that right which he derives from the law of nature".
 Wesley influenced George Whitefield to journey to the colonies, spurring the transatlantic debate on slavery.
 Wesley was a mentor to William Wilberforce, who was also influential in the abolition of slavery in the British Empire.

 It is thanks to Wesley's abolitionist message that a young African American, Richard Allen, converted to Christianity in 1777 and later founded, in 1816, the African Methodist Episcopal Church (AME), in the Methodist tradition.